AlIsa-3/calculator-c/README.md

 ## Planned Changes:
 - Ability to reuse the output in a new computation
-- Implementation of Exponentiation
-- Allow non integer results
+- Rework input method to only require one line of user input

 ## Changelog
+- Added ability for values to be non-integers
+- Implemented Exponentiation as repeated multiplication
 - Added a function which controls the output of results
 - Added a function which controls the computation
 - Added Multiplication and Division functions